aj0strow/ajostrow.me/db/articles/s3-static-hosting.md

 ### Redirecting

 In the static website hosting menu in S3, there's an option to redirect all requests to a new domain.
-Create a new bucket domain.com, and redirect everythign to www.subdomain.com.
+Create a new bucket domain.com, and redirect everythign to www.domain.com.
 Add the alias rule on Route 53 as well without specifying a subdomain.

 Every visitor to domain.com will be quickly redirected to www.domain.com.
 Without this step it 404s.
 An empty bucket cluttering the UI is a small price to pay for the root domain to work.

 You don't need to redirect to the same domain though, you can redirect anywhere.
 Suppose you have a short url like doma.in for twitter purposes.
 Routes need to be at the root to keep the url short, but straight redirection would mean respecting short character sequences at the root of the main application.
-A routing nightmare.
+A routing nightmare (doma.in/bs8k4 to www.domain.com/bs8k4).

 Instead, add doma.in to Route 53, and point the nameservers as before.
 Create a doma.in bucket and choose the redirect all requests option for static hosting.
 Set the domain to www.domain.com/redirect.
-It just works. doma.in/bs8k4 will be redirected to www.domain.com/redirect/bs8k4.
+It just works (doma.in/bs8k4 to www.domain.com/redirect/bs8k4).

-Then in the application, the redirect route can redirect one last time to the real url.
-This way you don't need short url service running as well as the main application.